marcotallone/railway-scheduling/README.md

 ### Simulated Annealing Meta-Heuristic

 Meta-heuristics can improve the computational times of MILP problems by providing a good initial solution guess in a reasonable amount of time.
 In this case, the [**simulated annealing**](https://en.wikipedia.org/wiki/Simulated_annealing) meta-heuristic has been used to find a good initial solution guess for the MILP model.
-This algorithm is applied to find an initial guess for the set of **starting times** $S = \left\{s_j \mid \forall j \in J\right\}$ of all jobs.\
+This algorithm is applied to find an initial guess for the set of **starting times** $S = \{s_j \mid \forall j \in J\}$ of all jobs.\
 The algorithm, implemented in the `simulated_annealing()` method of the `Railway` class as described in the paper [[1](#ref1)], can be summarized in the following pseudo-code:

 ```javascript